 General Council At Disciplinary Hearings

 The stress of a cop’s life is something a person never being a cop will never be able to understand.
 A kick, punch, or even putting the cuffs on “too tight,” in this day of cell phones and cameras everywhere puts the cop’s movements and decisions under a microscope.
 The Mayor is telling cops to take mints to calm down, at the same time as cops are being killed.
 How many cops have been killed this year?
 In Baltimore 6 cops were charged with various degrees of homicide to appease the mobs of the city.
-The attorney for the city in announcing the scapegoating of this cops used the term “no justice, no peace.”
+The attorney for the city in announcing the scapegoating of these cops used the term “no justice, no peace.”

 What if you know of a cop selling drugs?
 Who do you talk to?
 No one wants to rat on a fellow cop, especially if they are friendly.
 Yet, the orders are that you report this to IAB.
-You can not talk to a fellow cop, as if you do you put him in the same spot as you, you can not talk to a boss “off the record” (do you really think the boss will risk his career for you)?
-You can talk to a clergyman or woman, but he or she does not understand police culture.
+You can not talk to a fellow cop, as if you do, you put him in the same precarious spot as yourself.
+You can not talk to a boss “off the record” (do you really think the boss will risk his career for you)?
+You can talk to a clergyman or woman, but he or she likely does not understand police culture.
 Or, you can talk to an attorney, with trial and appellate experience, who lived twenty years with the police culture, knows the law, and will keep your confidences.

 In sum, sometimes it is just good to have a person you can trust implicitly, that will not break a confidence, who knows the law, and owes nothing to anyone except you.
 Furthermore, in an emergency, your attorney will be there for you 24/7.